dharmesh191312/dharmesh191312/README.md

 Hi there 👋 I am Dharmesh a Full Stack Python Developer!
 ==========================

 Welcome to my GitHub profile!
-I'm a passionate Full Stack Python Developer eager to create impactful software solutions.
+I'm a passionate Python Developer eager to create impactful software solutions.
 As a fresher in the tech industry, I am continually expanding my skill set and taking on new challenges.
 Below, you can learn more about my skills, projects, and how to connect with me.
 - 🌍  I'm based in Delhi, India.
 - 🎓 Education: B.Tech in CSE from MRIIRS
 - 💻 Tech Stack: Python, Django, Flask, HTML, CSS, MySQL